mika-sims/pride-park/README.md

 #### The content of the site was written by the team and inspired by the idea of creating a  social blogging site that has room for improvement as i improve on our skills and make it fully functional with time

 ### Code
+- We borrowed code for audio recording from [codepen](https://codepen.io/jeremyagottfried/pen/bMqyNZ)

 ### Media